phihag/bup/div/data_structures.md

 player
 ======

 firstname    Given name.
 If present lastname must be present as well. gender       "m" or "f".
 If missing this is guessed by eventutils.guess_gender. lastname     Surname.
-If present firstname must be set as well. name*     Full name of the player
+If present firstname must be set as well. ranking      An integer denoting the ranking number in singles (and default in doubles). ranking_d    An integer denoting the ranking number in doubles, if differing from the one in singles. ranking_team The ID of the team the player is ranked in. textid       Human-readable ID of this player (e.g. "01-062459" or "50858") name*        Full name of the player

 * required key